 Types of Pants

 Here is an extensive list of the types of pants.
-Pants have become a favorite for formal occasions, casual wear and even for executives in the workplace.
+Within each category, there will still be even more pants variations.
+Pants have become a favorite for formal occasions, casual wear, and even for executives in the workplace.
 It includes practical wear for the outdoors and for a whole range of activities.

 Baggy pants, fit at the waist and flare out.
-Baggy pants often tie with a drawstring or have elastic at the waist.
-These are one of the most comfortable types of pants to wear and as such are extremely popular.
+These types of pants often tie with a drawstring or have elastic at the waist.
+These are one of the most comfortable types of pants to wear and, as such, are extremely popular.

-Culottes are fitted at the waist but flared and cut at knee-length or shorter.
+Culottes a type of pants that are fitted at the waist but flared and cut at knee-length or shorter.
 They sometimes look like a skirt when the wearer is standing still.
 Culottes are a popular option for Summer when you want a lighter and cooler option.

 Fatigue pants were modeled on military uniforms.
 They can also be called cargo pants or army pants and often have patch pockets on the sides.
 You will most often find them in olive or grey neutral colors.

 Jeans are popular for all ages and can be dressed up or down.
-The trusty denim fabric can be dyed different colors, stonewashed, ripped and crimped to give a wide range of textures.
+The trusty denim fabric can be dyed in different colors, stonewashed, ripped, and crimped to give a wide range of textures.

 Denim jeans have a range of styles too.
-High rise, low rise, bootleg, straight leg, regular cut, bell bottoms, skinny jeans and Capri are all styles that can be associated with denim and jeans.
-Jeans in particular come in all sorts of lengths as well as sizes.
+High rise, low rise, bootleg, straight leg, regular cut, bell bottoms, skinny jeans, and Capri are all styles of jeans.
+Jeans, in particular, come in all sorts of lengths as well as sizes.
 Knowing the different measurements used in constructing a pair of jeans helps to know about the fit and the style.
 Jeans remain one of the most popular types of pants for both men and women.
-As I sit here typing, guess what I’m wearing?
-Jeans of course!
+As I sit here typing, guess what I'm wearing?
+Jeans, of course!